 Product Emulator Groups (PEGs) - The PEGs define the future technology needs of "product emulators" from the major electronics market sectors, e.g. automotive, aerospace/defense, consumer/portable, medical, netcom (networking/datacom/telecom) and office/large business systems.
 These product emulators provide an abstract representation of a product that will allow companies to share needs without sharing proprietary product information.
 The product needs defined by each PEG are used by the TWGs to forecast trends for the numerous technology and infrastructure areas covered by the roadmap.
 The PEGs are usually chaired by iNEMI members operating in their particular market segment.

 Technology Integration Groups (TIGs) - The TIGs identify technology needs and facilitate formation of projects in key areas.
 Along with the Technical Committee, they are responsible for developing iNEMI's Technical Plan.
-There are currently six TIGs, under which all deployment projects are organized: Board Assembly, Optoelectronics, Packaging, PCB, Smart Manufacturing and Sustainability.
+There are currently six TIGs, under which all deployment projects are organized: Board Assembly, Optoelectronics, Packaging, PCB, Smart Manufacturing and Sustainable Electronics.
 TIG participation, and Chairs, are typically limited to representatives from iNEMI members.

 Project Chairs - The project teams implement iNEMI projects and, typically, are led by a chair and co-chair.
 Participating and Affiliate organizations can participate in as many projects as they like.
 The number of participants for any given project is not limited.